NeValetik/ChartLab/README.md

 ## In our DSL:
 * Keywords - special reserved words with fixed meanings in the language
   * "data" (declares variables)
-  * "with data from" (declares the table)
+  * "with $data from" (declares the table)
   * "chart" (signals chart creation)
   * "compare", "log", etc. (specific keywords for each chart type)

 Example:
 ```
-data = sales, revenue;   // "data" is a keyword
+data = sales, revenue;   // "$data" is a keyword
-with data from finance chart:  // "with data from" is a keyword
+with data from finance chart:  // "with $data from" is a keyword
     compare sales and revenue; // "compare" is a keyword
 ```